Find out more about the Tri-Institutional MD-PhD Program's financial support, curriculum, and more.

 Do you have a summer program?

-The Gateways to the Laboratory Program is open to U.S. citizens and permanent residents who are from racial or ethnic backgrounds shown to be underrepresented in biomedical research, individuals from socioeconomically disadvantaged backgrounds, and/or individuals with disabilities.
+The Gateways to the Laboratory Program is open to U.S. citizens and permanent residents who are from racial or ethnic backgrounds underrepresented in biomedical research, individuals from socioeconomically disadvantaged backgrounds, and/or individuals with disabilities.

-Currently approximately 48% of the Tri-Institutional MD-PhD students are female.
+Currently, 43% of the Tri-Institutional MD-PhD students are women.

 Can I do my PhD in a lab at Cornell University in Ithaca?